The long plastic shaft from the 450D104 can be cut down and used to replace

-We have several identical RX1 spectrometers, but only one has a problem:
+We have several identical Spectrum RX1 spectrometers, but only one has a

-the hot source degrades after several months and finally burns out.
+problem: the hot source coil degrades after several months and finally

 Perhaps voltage too high?
-There's no controller, just a regulated supply
+There's no controller, just a constant-volts supply

 455A746 Gearmotor on "Maxi Rotator" Shaker Table, Thermo-Scientific Model 4631